ufal/npfl138/tasks/3d_recognition.md

 #### Points: 3 points+4 bonus

 Your goal in this assignment is to perform 3D object recognition.
-The input is voxelized representation of an object, stored as a _3D grid_ of either empty or occupied _voxels_, and your goal is to classify the object into one of 10 classes.
+The input is a voxelized representation of an object, stored as a _3D grid_ of either empty or occupied _voxels_, and your goal is to classify the object into one of 10 classes.
 The data is available in two resolutions, either as [20×20×20 data](https://ufal.mff.cuni.cz/~straka/courses/npfl138/2526/demos/modelnet20.html)